Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 <img src="07-oncoprint_files/figure-html/unnamed-chunk-17-1.png" width="1152" style="display: block; margin: auto;" />

-As you see, the genes and samples are sorted automatically.
-Rows are sorted based on the frequency of the alterations in all samples and columns are sorted to visualize the mutual exclusivity across genes based on the "memo sort" method which is kindly provided by [B. Arman Aksoy](https://gist.github.com/armish/564a65ab874a770e2c26).
+As you see, the genes and samples are reordered automatically.
+Rows are sorted based on the frequency of the alterations in all samples and columns are reordered to visualize the mutual exclusivity between samples.
+The column reordering is based on the "memo sort" method, provided by [B. Arman Aksoy](https://gist.github.com/armish/564a65ab874a770e2c26).

 ### Remove empty rows and columns {#remove-empty-rows-and-columns}